7 Tips for Managing Alzheimer’s and Incontinence

 Some companies also offer the chance to talk to a kind, caring advocate who can provide expert recommendations regarding the best free sample for your older adult.

-It’s important to make the path to the bathroom as short as possible and clear of obstacles to avoid nighttime falls.
+The path to the bathroom should be as short as possible and free of obstacles as possible to avoid nighttime falls.

-Making it as easy as possible to find and use the toilet increases the chances that your older adult will avoid an accident.
+Making it as easy as possible to find and use the toilet increases the chances that your older adult will avoid an accident, so lighting is essential!

 Simple changes can make a big difference.
-For example, try leaving the bathroom door open, installing a light-up toilet seat and creating a path with duct tape and/or nightlights leading to the bathroom.
+For example, try leaving the bathroom door open, installing a light-up toilet seat, and creating a path to the bathroom with duct tape and/or nightlights.

-In some cases, you may also want to place a bed pad (also called underpads or Chux) in the bed in case they sleep through the urge to go.
+Sometimes, you may also want to place a bed pad (underpads or Chux) in the bed if they sleep through the urge to go.

-5. My older adult is leaking in the bed at night, waking both of us.
-What should I do?
+5. My Mom is Leaking at Night, What should I do?

-Night may be the most challenging time to keep your older adult dry.
-The good news is that super absorbent products exist.
+Nighttime may be the most challenging time for an older adult to stay dry.
+The good news is that superabsorbent products exist.

 MegaMax™ briefs by NorthShore™ are one of the most absorbent on the market.
 You can also place booster pads inside the absorbent underwear for extra coverage.

-In addition, use a waterproof mattress protector under the sheets and layer absorbent washable or disposable bed pads (often referred to as underpads) over sheets to minimize bedding changes.
+In addition, to minimize bedding changes, use a waterproof mattress protector under the sheets and layer absorbent washable or disposable bed pads (often referred to as underpads) over them.

-In case of a leak, keep necessary products by the bed like wipes, skincare products, absorbent underwear, a change of clothes, and disposal bags.
+In case of a leak, keep necessary products by the bed, such as wipes, skincare products, absorbent underwear, a change of clothes, and disposal bags.
 That way, you won’t have to search for them in the middle of the night.

-If your older adult is trying to take off their absorbent underwear, consider an adult bodysuit with snaps or waterproof underwear covers.
+If an older adult is trying to take off their absorbent underwear, consider an adult bodysuit with snaps or waterproof underwear covers.

-It’s also a possibility that they’re trying to remove the briefs because they’re wet and/or uncomfortable.
-It may help to sample different brands to see if that improves their comfort and dryness.
+They may also try to remove the briefs because they’re wet and/or uncomfortable.
+It may help to sample different brands to see if they improve comfort and dryness.

-If your older adult consistently refuses to change their absorbent underwear, you could try a super absorbent brief that provides all-day protection or add booster pads to their absorbent underwear for an extra layer of protection.
+If your older adult consistently refuses to change their absorbent underwear, you could try a super absorbent brief that provides all-day protection or add booster pads for an extra layer of security.

-In any case, make sure to protect their skin with a moisture barrier or rash cream to prevent irritation.
+In any case, protect their skin with a moisture barrier or rash cream to prevent irritation.

-If you sense that there’s been a bowel movement, encourage a trip to the restroom to see if a change is necessary.
+If you sense that there has been a bowel movement, encourage a trip to the restroom to determine whether a change is necessary.

-Tired of nighttime changes?
-Our exclusive NorthShore™ brand of adult incontinence supplies provides a stronger alternative to store brands with extra absorbency and coverage along with expert advice available 7 days a week.
-Free samples available upon request.
+Are you tired of nighttime changes?
+Our exclusive NorthShore™ brand of adult incontinence supplies provides a stronger alternative to store brands, with extra absorbency and coverage, and expert advice available seven days a week.
+Free samples are available upon request.
 Try NorthShore™, the brand caregivers trust!
-Fore more caregiving tips, see our content section for caregivers.
+For more caregiving tips, see our content section for caregivers.

-In business since 2002, NorthShore’s mission is to improve the quality of life of those dealing with incontinence via caring, individualized service and discreet delivery of unique, life changing products.
+In business since 2002, NorthShore’s mission is to improve the quality of life of those with incontinence through caring, individualized service and discreet delivery of unique, life-changing products.

-This article is sponsored by NorthShore.
+NorthShore™ sponsored this article.
 For more information, see How We Make Money.

 About the Author